chrisgo/kohana-sabredav/README.md

 * Serve up one directory per user (appends username to root directory)
 * TODO: Test CardDav, CalDAV, etc.
 * TODO: Set up submodule for [fruux/sabre-dav](https://github.com/fruux/sabre-dav) (current this is checked in)
+* TODO: Make stashing the Response HTTP Status into a plugin.
+Currently, this is a **HACK** (edited Sabredav code) in Sabre\HTTP\Response class to stash the status code in a member variable so we can get it later from Kohana.
+Also stashing the body the same way (not used)

 This module does the following basic things: